 - Flying in the Australia

 - Flying in other countries

 About drone qualification and flight conditionsIn Japan, there is no legal qualification necessary for maneuvering a drone, whether for hobby or business use.
-Any drone that has obtained Japanese TELEC certification : Technical regulations conformity certification (Ministry of Internal Affairs and Communications) can fly without any qualification.
+Any drone that uses a transmitter that has obtained Japanese TELEC certification : Technical regulations conformity certification (Ministry of Internal Affairs and Communications) can fly without any qualification.

 Drones that needs to comply with the “Prohibition of Flight of UASs”All drones are subject to this rule.
 Regardless of weight, all drones including toy drone are eligible.